mzazon/awesome-cloud-projects/aws/configuration-management-systems-manager/configuration-management-systems-manager.md

 5. **Create State Manager Association for Security Configuration**:

-   This association applies your custom security configuration to targeted instances on a regular schedule.
-The association monitors compliance and automatically corrects drift when detected.
+   This association applies your custom security configuration to targeted instances on a scheduled basis.
+By setting the compliance severity to CRITICAL, you ensure that security configuration violations receive appropriate priority in monitoring and alerting systems.
+The daily schedule provides regular compliance checking while allowing sufficient time for manual interventions if needed.

    ```bash
    # Create association for security configuration